Mach to Knot - Speed Conversion for Aviation

 ✓ Always adjust Mach calculations based on altitude and temperature.

-Relying on rough estimates can lead to navigation errors, especially in critical flight paths.
+Relying on rough estimates can lead to navigation errors, In critical flight paths.

 ✓ Use precise conversion factors and formulas for accurate calculations.